Small business fundraising

 If you run a small business, you can help us support vision-impaired ex-Servicemen and women at the same time as benefitting your company.

-Whether you run a local newsagent, hairdressers or bakery, you can get to know your local community, meet new customers and support a great cause by fundraising for Blind Veterans UK.
+Whether you run a local newsagent, hairdressers or bakery, you can get to know your local community, meet new customers and raise your profile while supporting a great cause.

 Try out these activities with your staff or customers